Charmaine Ruddock, MS – Project Director

 Kelly Moltzen, MPH, RD – Program Manager

 As Program Manager for the Creating Healthy Schools & Communities program, Kelly Moltzen provides leadership and guidance in the development and implementation of evidence-based policies, place-based strategies, and promising practices to increase demand for and access to healthy, affordable foods and opportunities for daily physical activity.
 She works with a broad array of stakeholders and serves as principal liaison to the New York State Department of Health.
 In addition to Kelly’s role as Program Manager for the Creating Healthy Schools & Communities program, she supervises a FoodCorps member, co-chairs Bronx Health REACH’s Nutrition and Fitness Workgroup, and assists in the development and evaluation of nutrition-related programs.

 Immaculada Moronta, MIM – Program Assistant/Coordinator

-As the Administrative Assistant for Bronx Health REACH Immaculada Moronta is responsible for organizing partner meetings and provides technical assistance to partners, community leaders and the faith-based organizations.
+As the Program Assistant/Coordinator for Bronx Health REACH Immaculada Moronta is responsible for organizing partner meetings and provides technical assistance to partners, community leaders and the faith-based organizations.
 Immaculada works with community and faith-based organizations, residents, and community leaders and serves as the liaison to the Latino community.

 Michael Johnson – Communications Associate